 A similar position is sketched in Mill's discussion of FS.
 Mill claims that through FS a market of ideas is created, this way people can choose the idea that withstands refutation, promises the most, defeats other positions, and thus, at least tentatively, becomes the 'truth.'
 But such a position is then problematic, as it reflects naivety or exaggerated optimism as to the way the market of ideas operates.
 The Millian process relies upon the assumption that an idea will be refuted or rejected in the "market of ideas" out of rational and critical discussion as all citizens embrace rational discussion.
 However, such an assumption is too demanding; in a way it begs the question.
 After all, many times those ideas are nothing but a reflection of irrational thinking that is the source for those wrong ideas.
 Most of the discussion around Mill's FS considers his uncompromising stance against any limitations being put on FS; however, this ideal accompanies another pragmatic stance.
 Public discussion is important not only because it "creates" truth, but also because it ensures an ongoing process of improvement and refinement of public reason.
 Truths are dependent on a reliable public and rational apparatus; thus, pragmatically the aim becomes the cultivation of such an apparatus. "[I]f there be a better truth, it will be found when the human mind is capable of receiving it; and in the mean time we may rely on having attained such approach to truth, as it is possible in our day."
 What we aspire for is not a realistic concept of truth but a social and consensual one, what makes the rational discourse apparatus the main thing.
 FS becomes not only a principle but a social practice with perfectionist features.
 On the other hand, as liberalism takes autonomy to be a postulate there is no duty to prove it when using FS, or even to use FS at all.
 As Levinson clarifies, liberalism "values citizens’ exercise of autonomy, but does not discriminate against those who do not exercise autonomy in their own lives."

-If the public sphere operates under a schizophrenic division of strong value neutrality according to procedural perfectionism, then the educational sphere operates under the opposite schizophrenia: a perfectionist sphere—substantively and not only procedurally—and, on the other hand, an opposite postulate regarding children's lack of autonomy.
-How can we grant the right to freedom of speech?
+If the public sphere operates under a schizophrenic division of strong value neutrality while procedurally perfectionist, then the educational sphere operates under the opposite schizophrenia: a perfectionist sphere—substantively and not only procedurally—and, on the other hand, an opposite postulate regarding children's lack of autonomy.
+As we presume autonomy to be crucial for public sphere, is there a liberal way to construct the right to freedom of speech within educational sphere while this time declining autonomy?

 There are two main distinctions that are crucial for understanding the relation between FS and autonomy.
 If, within the public sphere, the right to FS stems from the right to autonomy, then within the educational sphere it stems from the right for autonomy.
 Second, having the right for autonomy entails an opposite duty incumbent upon the educational system.
 As FS is a vital component for building such autonomy, it becomes itself a duty for the system.
 That is, if, within the public sphere, FS is just a privilege, then, following Hohfeld's typology, within the educational sphere it becomes a kind of duty.